2022 News Releases

 Rocky Mountain Diabetes Center Offers Free Risk Screening

-As part of the diabetes awareness event, the Rocky Mountain Diabetes families of companies will be providing free diabetes screenings, diabetes education and research study information to the public.
+As part of the diabetes awareness event, the Rocky Mountain Diabetes family of companies will be providing free diabetes screenings, diabetes education, and research study information to the public.

 Our laboratory, Express Lab, will be providing the screenings and our diabetes educators will be answering questions about healthy eating and conducting “Healthy Lunch Ideas for Kids” tours at 12:00 p.m. and 2:00 p.m.
 Rocky Mountain Clinical Research will have staff on hand to discuss current research studies and share the exciting advancements in diabetes management and care.